mikehuntemann/9x16/05-resources/02-cheat-sheet.md

 - just the right amount, best place for learning, motivation and challenge

 ### Zuckerberg's Law (2012)
-> "Zuckerbergs's law is the observation that the bandwidth of communication in a social network doubles about every two years."
+Zuckerbergs's law is the observation that the bandwidth of communication in a social network doubles about every year.

 ### Conway's Law (1967)
-in reference to Native Always Wins
 > “Any organization that designs a system (defined more broadly here than just information systems) will inevitably produce a design whose structure is a copy of the organization’s communication structure.”

-"the mirroring hypothesis":
+### "The Mirroring Hypothesis"
 > "product developed by the loosely-coupled organization is significantly more modular than the product from the tightly-coupled organization"

 ### Kuhn's Paradigm Shift (1962)
-> Paradigm shifts arise when the dominant paradigm under which normal science operates is rendered incompatible with new phenomena, facilitating the adoption of a new theory or paradigm.
+> "Paradigm shifts arise when the dominant paradigm under which normal science operates is rendered incompatible with new phenomena, facilitating the adoption of a new theory or paradigm."

 ### Technology Adoption Life Cycle (1957)
 - Adoption Curve, normal distribution, psychographics